Image by Hotpot.ai

 Organize your lessons to make the most of class time.
 Lectures and lessons should be created based on student learning outcomes.
 Once you understand what the learning outcomes are, lessons should reflect them.
 So, create a daily, weekly, and monthly schedule.
 Allocate time for lectures, instructions, group activities, and individual work.

 Gauge your time.
-Lecture should be about 15 minutes at a time followed by some type of activity whether it’s having students solve a problem, work on a case study, work on a mini project, or self-reflective writing.
+The lecture should be about 15 minutes, followed by some activity, whether it’s having students solve a problem, work on a case study or a mini project, or do self-reflective writing.
 The activity will help reinforce what your lecture covered.
-This strategy will help ensure that the structure of the classroom aligns with how the brain learns.
+This strategy will help ensure that the classroom structure aligns with how the brain learns.

 Conclusion